avh4/elm-format/PUBLISHING.md

 1. Run `package/collect_files.sh`
 1. Go to the release page for the new tag on github.
+1. Enter the contents of `Release Notes/<version>.md` as the release notes.
 1. Upload the zip, tgz and asc files.
-1. Write the release notes.
 1. Publish the release.
 1. Update `README.md`